While Emergency Mode is active, you can still access your VPS via SSH. The disk for your machine is mounted under the /mnt

 The command will output all devices: look for the sda

 device and its partitions.
-The partition with the largest size is your VPS disk main partition.
+The partition of the largest size is your VPS disk's main partition.

 The table will also include a MOUNTPOINTS column.
 That’s the directory the partition is mounted to.
 You can see an example below of what the output for lsblk